 Considering Matt's [very] impressive climbing resume on MP, I would seriously consider his climb to be the first true traverse of the ridge proper.

 Then there's our climb (Mike Fyton, Steve Gladbach, Noah McKelvin, myself) from 2010.
-I personally still need to finish the climb through the gendarmes and up to Snowmass' rough apogee.

 * The cruxes of this traverse lie at both ends: repelling/climbing Capitol or repelling/climbing Snowmass Mountain.